kohbc/lsapp/README.md

 TEA App

+## Archive
+This page has been archive.
+If you have any questions, please contact via kohboonchun@hotmail.com

 ## Preface

 TEA App is currently using an AWS Server but still requires a number of 3rd pary software as it is built using the laravel framework with xampp, apache and php, this means there is quite a large set up process to get it up and running.